teambit/bit/README.md

 ```
 ### Import the shared components

-Once shared, you can install these components using the Yarn or NPM client from the bitsrc registry, or- **import** them into other repositories using Bit.
+You can **import** shared components into other repositories using Bit.

 Importing means you can install a component as an application-part in any destination on your project’s file system.
-It will still be tracked by Bit, so you can continue to develop it from both repositories and sync updates between them.
+It will still be tracked by Bit, so you can continue to develop it from different repositories and update changes between them.

+**Note that if shared to the [bitsrc registry](https://bitsrc.io), components and modules can also be installed with your native NPM/Yarn client**.

 Let's import the components we just created to a new project.